 - Supplemental examinations must be applied for within three (3) weeks of the end of the examination period.

-- No supplemental will be granted for courses that do not have a final examination.
+- No supplemental examination will be granted for courses that do not have a final examination.

 - University level policies related to supplemental examinations are outlined in the University Council Regulations on Examinations.